Understanding the Holy Spirit and His Work

 Do you understand the Holy Spirit and His work?
 Did you know you can be empowered by the Holy Spirit for life and mission right now?

 Who is the Holy Spirit?

-In summary, the Holy Spirit is not just some vague power—He is the God who was and is with God the Father and the Son from the very beginning.
-He is sent by God the Father at the request of Jesus to be with us till the end of the world (John 14:26; John 16:7).
+So, the Holy Spirit is not just some vague power.
+In fact, He is the God who was and is with God the Father and the Son from the very beginning.
+Did you know that He is sent by God the Father to be with us till the end of the world?
+(John 14:26; John 16:7).

 The work of the Holy Spirit in the Bible

-In the following paragraphs, we observe how the Holy Spirit is manifested and known through His supernatural actions in the Old and New Testaments.
+Take a minute and read how the Holy Spirit is manifested and known through the Bible.